Tuesday, May 28, 2013

 Detail on women's sleeve...one way they wore them.

-Pictures courtesy of VRoma and Wikipedia Commons
+Pictures courtesy of VRoma, Wikipedia Commons and The Met Gallery.

 1 comment: